apache/arrow-cookbook/CONTRIBUTING.md

 Recipes are solutions to specific problems that the user can copy/paste into their own code.
 They answer specific questions that users might search for on Google or StackOverflow.
-Some questions might be trivial, like how to read a CSV, while other might be more advanced; the complexity doesn't matter.
+Some questions might be trivial, like how to read a CSV, while others might be more advanced; the complexity doesn't matter.
 If there is someone searching for that question, the cookbook should have an answer for it.